-This document explain I detail the set-up and implementation of two numerical high-resolution wave models for the test cases of Taranto and Barcelona, as expected in the EuroSea workplan.
-Both models are state of the art and have been carefully validated.
-The operating services resulting will be in the core of OSPAC product, the main deliverable of WP5.2.
+This document explains in detail the set-up and implementation of two numerical high-resolution wave models for the Taranto and Barcelona test cases, as expected in the EuroSea work plan.
+Both models are state-of-the-art and have been carefully validated.
+The operating services resulting will be in the core of the OSPAC product, the main deliverable of WP5.2.

-The third pilot involved in the project, Alexandría, does not have models ready, since this port, quite unexpectedly, failed to obtain the internal required permits to work in the project.
-Nevertheless, this is not a concerning delay, since all methodologies are developed, and we will proceed to the modelling work once the substitute port is designated.
-At this moment, locations at Colombia or Madagascar are being studied.
-Contacts with local authorities are established, and a final decision will be made before the end of 2021
+The third pilot involved in the project, Alexandría, does not have models ready since this port, quite unexpectedly, failed to obtain the internally required permits to work on the project.
+Nevertheless, this is not a concerning delay since all methodologies are developed, and we will proceed to the modelling work once the substitute port is designated.
+At this moment, locations in Colombia or Madagascar are being studied.
+Contacts with local authorities are established, and a final decision will be made before the end of 2021.